coffee19850519/single_cell_spatial_image/pipeline/README.md

 * **-blue_max** The upper limit of channel blue [int]

 ## Training pipeline
 Program **training_pipeline.py** is used to generate pseudo RGB images and fine-tune current model.
 Config file can be customized according to your needs.
 Cheakpoint files can be found on Baidu Cloud Disk[].
-The new cheakpoint are stored in the work_dir folder.
+The new cheakpoint is stored in the work_dir folder.
 ```
 python training_pipeline.py -data * -config * -model * -gene * -method * -pca * -transform *
 ```